 In addition we would like to encourage outstanding candidates to also consider applying for a Leiden/Huygens Fellowship.
-Note the earlier deadline of January 15 and the fact that the procedure for applying is separate from our general call.
+Note the later deadline of January 15, 2015 and the fact that the procedure for applying is separate from our general call.

 PhD students from Leiden succeed exceptionally well on the international job market.
 One of the most prestigious fellowships in world astronomy is NASA's Hubble fellowship.
 More astronomers with a doctoral degree from Leiden have won Hubble fellowships than from any other university outside the USA.
 Many of the faculty members, PhD students, and undergraduates have an international background.
 English is the common language.